 Supporting the next generation of students and early-career nurses

 The Scrubs that Fit Column has been widely received by nurses across Australia and the articles have had more than 18,000 views on the ACN website.
-To highlight this, AHJ spoke to ENLS Carina Fernandes MACN and Hayley Pollock MACN (Undergraduate), who shared the impact the blog has had on their nursing careers.
+To highlight this, AHJ spoke to ENLS Carina Fernandes MACN and Hayley Pollock MACN(Student), who shared the impact the blog has had on their nursing careers.

 Carina — who is currently studying a Bachelor of Nursing Advanced Degree at the University of Western Sydney, touched on the human and real aspect the blogs touch on.

 “The articles on the Scrubs that Fit have been really useful to me on gaining more information on what it is like to be a nursing student and an early career nurse,” she says.